Land Reform School — Summer 2025

 • "Fields of Gold: Financing the Global Land Rush" by Madeleine Fairbairn

-Investment Appeal and Market Positioning: Farmland appeals to investors as a hedge against inflation and food security concerns, offering relatively stable returns with low volatility.
+Investment Appeal: Farmland appeals to investors as a hedge against inflation and food security concerns.
 Bill Gates becoming America's largest private farmland owner highlights this trend.
-Investment materials show farmland positioned alongside traditional financial instruments, with some regions described as "the treasury bill of farmland."
+Some regions are marketed as "the treasury bill of farmland."

-Barriers to Addressing Financialization: Land ownership data is expensive and difficult to access; companies use subsidiaries to obscure ultimate ownership, making it challenging to track institutional investment.
+Barriers to Addressing Financialization: Land ownership data is expensive and difficult to access; companies use subsidiaries to obscure ultimate ownership.
 Investors engage in greenwashing by framing acquisitions as promoting sustainability, but case studies like Harvard's California vineyard operations suggest environmental concerns may be secondary to financial returns.

-Contested Future of Agricultural Land: The financialization of farmland is still in early stages and remains contested, facing obstacles from data opacity and misleading investor narratives.
-The presentation raises critical questions about whether treating essential agricultural resources as financial assets serves broader social interests, particularly regarding food security, environmental stewardship, and rural community stability.
+Contested Future: The financialization of farmland remains contested, facing obstacles from data opacity and misleading investor narratives — raising critical questions about whether treating essential agricultural resources as financial assets serves broader social interests regarding food security, environmental stewardship, and rural community stability.

 August 21